Marin GreenPlay Camp

 About

-Marin GreenPlay Camp offers science-based, place-based experiences in nature that include developmentally appropriate play, extreme sports, restorative stewardship, and other hands-on outdoor activities.
-Campers take part in native plant restoration projects, beach clean ups, citizen science, service projects, and at least one restoration session as part of the program.
+Marin GreenPlay Camp offers science-based, place-based experiences in nature that include developmentally appropriate play, extreme sports, restorative stewardship, native plant restoration projects, beach clean ups, citizen science, and other service projects.
+Campers take part in experiential learning that focuses on place and relationship-based education and teaches them about their “ecological address.”
+Campers also participate in volunteer activities such as restoration and clean ups as part of the program’s regular activities.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.